 The idea to visit Madrid came from my friend Ryan.
 We were both fans of the Netflix show Longmire.
 Ryan found out the setting for the Red Pony bar featured in the show was the Mine Shaft Tavern located in Madrid.
 I love visiting places where my favorite shows and movies are filmed so I was all in.
 We packed up our families and headed out there.

 The outside of the Mine Shaft resembles an old roadside bar from the 1950s.
-When we walk in we read signs detailing the tavern's history and find out that the Mine Shaft was originally built as a bar for Madrid's coal mining community.
-Ryan an I take our seats at the bar while we and our families wait for a large table to open.
+Upon entering, we read signs detailing the tavern's history and find out that the Mine Shaft was originally built as a bar for Madrid's coal mining community.
+Ryan an I take our seats at the bar while our families wait for a large table to open.
 We are sitting at the exact bar that Sheriff Longmire sits when he is consulting with his friend and confidant on the show, Henry Standing Bear.
 I ask for Rainier, the beer the Longmire character always drinks on the show but I'm told they don't have any.
 I order a nice amber from the locally brewed Spotted Dog Brewing company.
 Ryan and I clink glasses and proceed to down our drinks.

 Soon a table opens up and we all sit down.
 I order the Green Chile Burger, the Mine Shaft's signature dish and a cuisine popular in New Mexico.
 After we finish eating, we leave the restaurant and walk along a passageway designed to resemble a mineshaft.
 The kids love it.
 We exit the mine shaft at the Madrid Coal Mining Museum.